The Desparate Struggle of a Trans Man

-The facts are as follows: A. was assigned female at birth2, showed transgender tendencies from early childhood, always felt masculine mentally and, after having reached majority age, sought permission to wear masculine clothes and to use a masculine first name.
+The facts are as follows: A. was born a girl2, showed transgender3 tendencies from early childhood, always felt masculine mentally and, after having reached majority age, sought permission to wear masculine clothes and to use a masculine first name.
 This permission was given to him in Berlin because, according to a prominent report, A.’s body had developed in such a way that the masculine internal substances (testicles) had gained the upper hand in the course of time.
 Despite the fact that the external structure remained feminine, the risk was taken to apply for re-registration in the civil registry.

 The preparatory investigations began in early 1927 and were quickly completed, so that shortly afterwards the famous and notorious official path could be started.
 A competent lawyer took on the matter and waged a titanic struggle, but alas — negotiating with the authorities is and remains the purest Sisyphean work.
 The thicker the file, the thinner the client became.
 Months passed, commitments grew to the point of impossibility, but nothing changed.
 Indeed, if a simple employee does not do his job quickly and precisely, he can simply flee, but a civil servant can afford to slow down and earn his fat allowances on our tax expenses, etc. —

 Now A. wanted to go abroad.
 In order to get the necessary passport, he needed to change his birth certificate.
 And that was the crux of the matter!
 As the last deciding authority, the district court of his place of birth (province) made the whole effort illusory — thanks to a blessed provincial folly!